l-mb/l-mb.github.io/content/2025-08-02-the-AImperors-new-clothes.md

   lay-offs.
 - Use of Generative AI outputs without taking will likely lead to model collapse.
-- Generative AI is used as what can only be described a massive denial-of-service attack against our collective minds.
+- Generative AI is used in ways that can only be described as massive denial-of-service attacks against our collective minds and society.

 Yes, I agree.
 These and more are excellent reasons to oppose the use of most generative AI.